America Is Done With COVID-19. COVID-19 Isn’t Done With America

 In Texas, the seven-day average of new COVID-19 cases per day has been over 1,000 since May 25.
 This development led Governor Greg Abbott to concede on a local news broadcast, “I am concerned, but not yet alarmed.”
 He should be, though.
 On May 14, the state’s seven-day average crested at 1,305 cases per day and then started to fall.
 But in recent weeks, it’s climbed back up, and is now at 1,703.

 These alarming spikes are apparent even when a state never enjoyed a temporary lull.
-Arizona, which has yet to appear to peak even temporarily, has seen 7,700 new cases in the first week of June, with patient load tripling in the past three weeks in hospitals owned by Banner Health, the state’s largest hospital provider.
+Arizona, which has yet to appear to peak even momentarily, has seen 7,700 new cases in the first week of June, with patient load tripling in the past three weeks in hospitals owned by Banner Health, the state’s largest hospital provider.

 Yet the pandemic, if not remotely yesterday’s news, has begun to fade as a front-of-mind issue, pushed out both by the recent demonstrations against police brutality and systemic racism, triggered by the May 25 murder of George Floyd, and perhaps a sort of cultural numbing to all things COVID.
 The White House Coronavirus Task Force, whose press conferences were daily fixtures in the early months of the crisis, now convenes three times a week instead of daily—with Vice President Mike Pence, the group’s chair, attending only one of those three regular sessions—and there has not been a press conference in the last month.
 On June 12, the U.S. Centers for Disease Control and Prevention had its first media telebriefing since March 9; previously these were held at least weekly.